ajnetzley/WildfireSmokeImpact/README.md

 # Wildfire Smoke Impact - Norman, OK

 ## Overview
-This repository contains the contents of an analysis into the impact of wildfire smoke on the city of Norman, OK.
-Specifically, we extract wildfire data from the [USGS repository](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81), historical AQI data from the US Environmental Protection Agency (EPA) Air Quality Service (AQS) [API](https://aqs.epa.gov/aqsweb/documents/data_api.html) build a predictive model to estimate smoke from 2025-2050, and ultimately create three figures:
+This repository contains the contents of an analysis into the impact of wildfire smoke and the potential relationship to asthma rates in the city of Norman, OK.
+Specifically, we extract wildfire data from the [USGS repository](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) and historical AQI data from the US Environmental Protection Agency (EPA) Air Quality Service (AQS) [API](https://aqs.epa.gov/aqsweb/documents/data_api.html) build a perform EDA on wildfires in and around Norman, and develop a predictive model to estimate smoke from 2025-2050, and ultimately create three figures.
+Additionally, we extract survey asthma data from the Oklahoma State Department of Health Statistics [website](https://www.health.state.ok.us/index.shtml), and develop a predictive model to forecast asthma rates in Norman using the forecasted smoke estimates.
+A full project report is located in the repository titled "final_report.pdf".
-- Figure 1: Histogram of Wildfire acreage by Proximity to Norman, OK
-- Figure 2: Burn Acreage from 1961-2021 within 650 miles of Norman, OK
-- Figure 3: Smoke and AQI Estimates from 1961-2021 in Norman, OK

 ## Licenses and API Documentation
 ### Wildfire Data Acquisition